cockroachdb/docs/v22.2/alter-function.md

 ## Required privileges

-To alter a function, a user must have the `DROP` [privilege](security-reference/authorization.html#managing-privileges) on a database.
+To alter a function, a user must have the `DROP` [privilege](security-reference/authorization.html#managing-privileges) on a schema.

 ## Synopsis